reawwad/reawwad.github.io/index.md

   >      an Azure Metadata service that gives the tenants time to prepare for
   >       virtual machine maintenance(Reboot - Redeploy - Terminate).
   >       * Added VMSS terminate schedule event notification and termination flow of a virtual machine.
-  >       * Added VMSS scaling out flow to increase the number of the virtual machines within
+  >       * Added VMSS scaling out flow to increase the number of the virtual machines within VMSS
-  >         the VMSS
   >       * Tested the AzPECanary deployment to multiple regions and helped in discovering some bugs.
   >       * Used c# async programming and Powershell script
   >       * Used Azure Portal- github- Azure storage explorer- Azure Data Explorer.